 “Lighthouse has also helped my husband and I feel confident and knowledgeable about requesting and receiving the appropriate accommodations that allow Grace the same opportunity for success as her fully sighted peers.
 Without vision specific early intervention services, Grace would have been at risk for a variety of significant developmental delays.
 Working with our Lighthouse mentor, Grace’s potential was unlocked.
 Now Grace is a vibrant and enthusiastic learner who often challenges herself and believes she is capable of great success.”

-Today, at the age of nine that process of combined academic and social interaction learning continues for Grace through Lighthouse’s School Age program.
+Today, at the age of nine that process of combined academic and social interaction learning continues for Grace through Lighthouse’s Children's program.

 Early Intervention services are provided to children from birth to age six (6).
 Services are provided to the child and family in the child’s home, day care, school, neighborhood or center-based setting.
 Learning is structured to maximize the visual and developmental progress of each child.